 This month’s AISTS Sport Medicine podcast, presented by David Wardle and Kanav Dosajh, class of 2017, provide answers to the question – is more protein better?
 In sport, it is typically thought that more protein is better.
 This podcast looks more closely at whether athletes eat too much protein and how this could impact their performance.
 We all need protein for some basic bodily functions such as: supporting the immune system and for the production of hormones, neurotransmitters and enzymes and it is important for athletes because it is used for recovery and skeletal muscle adaption.
 But is more protein better?
 Find out with this months AISTS Sport Medicine podcast via Soundcloud, the Apple Podcast app or below.

 You can find more AISTS Sport Medicine podcasts on our Soundcloud channel or on the Apple Podcast app or just search our News.

 To learn more about the AISTS Master of Advanced Studies in Sport Administration and Technology, visit www.aists.org/MASinSportAdministration

 About the AISTS

-The International Academy of Sports Science and Technology (AISTS) was founded in 2000 by the IOC and leading Swiss institutions and universities.
-A not-for-profit foundation, the AISTS is committed to professionalising sports management through continuing education, applied research and an engaging platform for industry connections.
+The International Academy of Sport Science and Technology (AISTS) was founded in 2000 by the IOC and leading Swiss institutions and universities.
+A not-for-profit foundation, the AISTS is committed to professionalising sport management through continuing education, applied research and an engaging platform for industry connections.
 Our flagship programme is the postgraduate Master of Advanced Studies in Sport Administration and Technology – educating aspiring sport managers from all over the world since 2003.
-Each year, the AISTS delivers over 900 hours of continuing education, workshops, seminars and projects, bringing together over 100 international sports experts in the sciences of Management, Technology, Law, Medicine, and Sociology – all in the efforts of building a better world through sport.
+Each year, the AISTS delivers over 900 hours of continuing education, workshops, seminars and projects, bringing together over 100 international sport experts in the sciences of Management, Technology, Law, Medicine, and Sociology – all in the efforts of building a better world through sport.